lindblom/s3deploy/README.md

     $ s3deploy init

-Then update the newly created .s3deploy.yml with your settings.
+Then update the newly created .s3deploy.yml with your settings (comments in the generated file explains how to set it).
 You might want to create a default configuration file where you can store information shared between sites, like Amazon access key, secret and region.
 You do that with this command:

     $ s3deploy init --default